brianivie/thoughts/README.md

-# thoughts
+# Thoughts
-Source for pages I create in order to share some of thoughts I've been having.
+Some pages that will allow me to share some of thoughts I've been having.